adamhammes/adamhammes.github.io/content/recipes/no-bake-cookies.md

 Line two baking sheets with wax paper or parchment.

-Bring the sugar, milk, butter and cocoa to a boil in a medium saucepan over medium heat, stirring occasionally, then let boil for 1 minute.
+Bring the sugar, milk, butter and cocoa to a boil in a medium saucepan over medium heat, stirring occasionally, then let boil for 80 seconds.
 Remove from the heat.
 Add the oats, peanut butter, vanilla and salt, and stir to combine.